DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Shared-management

-In a shared management approach, the credit card information never touches the server that is running the Drupal application.
+In a shared-management approach, the credit card information never touches the server that is running the Drupal application.
 This is generally accomplished by one of 3 approaches:

 * Hosted Payment Page (HPP)
 * Direct Post